Hunan Travel Guide

 The high and steep Mt.
 Hengshan is frequently snow-capped in the winter, contrasting with the subtropical fields that one sees below it.
 It is one of the five most famous mountains in the country.
 Known for its precarious cliffs, it is a holy mountain for both Taoists and Buddhists.

-Historic Changsha, one of China's famous cultural centers, is the capital of Hunan Province.
+Historic Changsha, one of China's famous cultural centers, is the capital of the province.
 It is also a tourism center, offering its visitors many historical sites and other places of interest.
 Changsha Museum is a good place to learn more about the history and culture of Changsha.

-Hunan's cuisine has its unique flavor.
+Hunan cuisine has its unique flavor.
 Here, nearly every dish tastes hot, and delicious.
-The local people of like eating peppery foods.
+The local people like eating peppery foods.

 The products here include Xiang embroidery, one of China's four famous embroideries.
 It has high artistic value.
 With 200 years of history behind them, the chrysanthemum stone carvings of Liuyang are vivid and exquisite.
 Liuyang City is known for its firecrackers, which are popular all over the country.

-Many great people have come from Hunan Province.
+Many great people have come from this province.
 In ancient times, Quyuan, a patriotic poet, committed suicide by throwing himself into the Miluo River.
 The story of his death and the search for his body started the tradition of Dragon Boat Festival.
 Chairman Mao, idol of the Chinese people, was born in Mt.
 Shaoshan.
 Zhu Rongji, one of the important leaders in the country, also comes from this province.
 Such famous people show that Hunan is a place that has cultivated talent as well as being a destination for visitors.

 With abundant natural resources, the province covers 210,000 square kilometers (81,000 square miles).
 It is adjacent to Jiangxi Province in the east, Chongqing Municipality and Guizhou Province in the west, Guangdong Province and Guangxi Autonomous Region in the south, and Hubei Province in the north.
 The province has a total population of 64,400,700.
 It is multiethnic, with Miao, Dong, and Yao being the most numerous minorities.
 Their unique cultures and ethnic customs attract numerous visitors.